neondatabase/website/next/content/docs/guides/stepzen.md

 Using the connection string, you can seed the database with the data from the `init.sql` file, which you can find [here](https://github.com/stepzen-dev/examples/blob/main/with-neon/init.sql).

-This creates the tables `address`, `customer`, `product`, and `order` and populate them with the data from the `init.sql` file.
-Also, it will create tables to connect the tables `customer` with the table `address` and the table `order` with the table `product`.
+Running the `init.sql` file creates the `address`, `customer`, `product`, and `order` tables and populates them with the data.
+It also creates tables that connect the `customer` table with the `address` table, and the `order` table with the `product` table.

-Using `psql` we can seed the database directly from the terminal by running the following command to populate the database:
+You can seed the database directly from the terminal by running the following `psql` command:

 ```bash
 psql postgres://sally:*************@ep-morning-field-723223.us-east-2.aws.neon.tech/neondb < init.sql
 ```

-This command takes a connection string as the first argument and a file as the second argument.
+The command takes a Neon connection string as the first argument and a file as the second argument.

-In the terminal, you can see from the output that the tables are created and populated with the data from the `init.sql` file.
-Also, you can see that the tables and data are created by viewing the **Tables** page in the Neon Console.
+In the terminal, you can see that the tables are created and populated with the data.
+You can also view the tables and data from the **Tables** page in the Neon Console.

 ![Neon database seeded with data](/docs/guides/stepzen_tables_view.png)